Information

 Limitations

 It may not be possible to provide accurate results on short, clotted or haemolysed samples.
-These may be rejected with an appropriate comment.
-Lipaemic samples will require special procedures to obtain accurate results, a slight delay in the turn around time may occur with these samples.
+These will be rejected with an appropriate comment.